ScaleIT-Org/kong-sidecar/README.md

 # <...>
 ```

 Consider replacing `internal` by your main application's internal network and set the newest version for `scaleit/kong-sidecar` (`latest` should not be used in production).
+There is also an *alpine* variant of this image.

 It is recommended to replace `KONG_PG_PASSWORD` and `POSTGRES_PASSWORD` by a more secure passphrase.